-There are several different insurance payout options for beneficiaries, including lump sum payouts, annuity-based payouts, and specific income payouts.
-The type of insurance may also impact how the death benefit is paid out.
-Keep reading to learn more about different life insurance payouts and how they operate.
+Types of life insurance payout options for beneficiaries include lump sum payouts, annuity-based payouts, and specific income payouts.
+They can choose which type of payout to get based on their needs.
+The type of life insurance you have may also impact how the death benefit is paid out.
+Keep reading to learn more about how life insurance payouts work, some types your beneficiaries may need, and how they operate.

 A life insurance payout is the death benefit that beneficiaries receive once the policyholder has passed away.
+This payout can help your loved ones meet their financial needs in your absence.
 In order to claim this amount, beneficiaries typically need to file an insurance claim and provide supporting documents like a copy of the policy and a death certificate.
 Claims and payouts may work differently based on the type of life policy you have.
+Additionally, how long life insurance takes to pay out can depend on factors like the policyholder’s cause of death and your state’s regulations.

 Term life insurance is a policy that gives you coverage for a fixed period of time, such as 20 or 30 years, so beneficiaries only get the payout if the policy is active at the time of the policyholder's passing.

 Whole life insurance comes with a guaranteed death benefit, meaning beneficiaries will receive the payout as long as you’ve kept up on premium payments.
 This policy also has cash value that you can borrow or withdraw from for any purpose.
-However, if you don’t repay this policy loan, it may reduce your death benefit.
+However, if you withdraw funds or take out a policy loan and don’t repay it, this may reduce your death benefit.

 You can check out Aflac’s term life and whole life insurance plans to learn more.